Quad biking in Gozo: our experience and practical tips

 Then you can go to Xlendi Bay while following the coast to the Sanap Cliffs.
 On the way, you can climb the Ras il‑Bajda stairs for beautiful viewpoints over Xlendi Bay and Xlendi Tower.
 Finally, to go from north to south, you can head to Marsalforn and the beach at Qbajjar Bay, passing the salt pans, the hidden cove of Wied il‑Għasri and the village of Żebbuġ.
 Then, you can continue on to Nadur for a snack or meal break, and finish with the island’s largest beach: Ramla Bay.

 If you plan to stay several days on the island, as another activity, I recommend snorkelling on Gozo.
-There are truly superb spots for it—I tell you everything in our dedicated article!
+The island has several excellent snorkeling spots, all covered in our dedicated guide.

 See you soon for more adventures,